-The EU has been a donor to Gavi since 2003 with increasing financial and political support.
+The European Union (EU) has been a donor to Gavi since 2003, with increasing financial and political support.
 Building up immunisation systems is a fundamental part of the work the EU does with Gavi and partner countries to strengthen health systems.

-The EU is a strong supporter of Gavi and the COVAX AMC, demonstrating global solidarity, through a commitment to access to vaccines throughout the pandemic.
-In 2020, President von der Leyen announced a contribution of €100 million in grant funding to the COVAX AMC, and €400 million in guarantees from the European Investment Bank (EIB), as part of the EU’s Global Coronavirus Response.
-This supported the COVAX AMC to secure access to COVID-19 vaccines for low and lower-middle-income countries.
+The EU is a strong supporter of Gavi and the Gavi COVAX AMC, demonstrating global solidarity through a commitment to access to vaccines throughout the pandemic.
+In 2020, President von der Leyen announced a contribution of €100 million in grant funding to the Gavi COVAX AMC and €400 million in guarantees through the European Investment Bank (EIB), as part of the EU’s Global Coronavirus Response.
+This supported the Gavi COVAX AMC to secure access to COVID-19 vaccines for lower- and middle-income countries.

-In 2022, the EU responded to the needs of countries requiring support for vaccine delivery and rollout.
-Commissioner Urpilainen announced €75 million towards vaccine delivery at the COVAX AMC Summit in April.
-This support was complemented by the EIB’s President, Dr Werner Hoyer, pledging an additional €1 billion of flexible liquidity to support the COVAX AMC.
-President von der Leyen increased the EU’s commitment to vaccine delivery and rollout with an additional €300 million for the COVAX AMC, announced at the Global COVID-19 Summit co-hosted by the US, Belize, Germany, Indonesia, and Senegal in May 2022.
+In 2022, the EU responded to the needs of countries requiring support for vaccine delivery and roll-out.
+Commissioner Urpilainen announced €75 million towards vaccine delivery at the Gavi COVAX AMC Summit in April.
+This support was complemented by the EIB’s President, Dr Werner Hoyer, pledging an additional €1 billion of flexible liquidity to support the Gavi COVAX AMC.
+President von der Leyen increased the EU’s commitment to vaccine delivery and roll-out with an additional €300 million for the Gavi COVAX AMC, announced at the Global COVID-19 Summit co-hosted by the United States, Belize, Germany, Indonesia and Senegal in May 2022.

 The European Commission has supported the COVAX dose donation mechanism, helping to coordinate the dose donations of European Member States.
 Team Europe has donated more than 400 million COVID-19 doses to COVAX, increasing global access.

-Together with COVAX AMC funding and EIB guarantees, the EU has committed almost €3 billion in financing to Gavi in total during this period, an incredible commitment to global solidarity.
+Together with Gavi COVAX AMC funding and the EIB partnership, the EU committed around €3 billion in financing to Gavi in total during this period, an incredible commitment to global solidarity.

 Click on Direct, IFFIm, AMC or Matching Fund in the above key to toggle their data on the graph, click again to show the data